 While trying to beat the holiday blues ultimately falls on the individual, as an employer, you can do several things to help.

-Allow Schedule Flexibility: With so much happening around the holidays, consider offering more flexibility in scheduling.
+2. Allow Schedule Flexibility: Consider offering more flexibility in scheduling with so much happening around the holidays.
 Parents hate missing Christmas recitals and school plays.
 Allowing them to make up hours later or even work from home puts some control in their hands, relieving stress.
 Flexibility is beneficial when employees are sick or have to care for someone who is.
 Instead of missing a full, 8-hour day they can work from home and get at least several hours of work in.
 It will keep you on track and prevent them from experiencing financial strain.